Sid Smith front page

 But once again I’m diving deep, oh deep.

-Calmness like hatred in the clock’s blank gaze
+A calm like hatred in the clock’s blank gaze

 But my answer to its staring is a snore.